"Great is the luck of the one who has a good bottle, a good book, a good friend". (Molière)

 Permanent conductor of the Orchestra Sinfonica di Savona, chief conductor of Orchestra Jupiter, has been guest conductor for five years at the Teatr Wielki in Poznàn and for two years at the Teatro Lirico in Cagliari, principal conductor of the Academia de li Musici and currently Voxonus.
 He headed, founded, and dedicated himself for nearly twenty years, Athestis Chorus&Orchestra – baroque ensemble with ancient instruments – by which he has become one of the protagonists of the early music revaluation in Italy and of the renewal of the choral and symphonic repertoires, until closing in 2009.
 Moreover, from 2000 to 2002 he was the conductor of Coro dell’Accademia Nazionale di Santa Cecilia in Rome - the youngest music conductor in the 500-plus-year history of the choir - a position he will no longer want to hold in other lyric institutions.

 Also the opera repertoire is very wide: from Paride ed Elena by C.W.
-Gluck conducted at Opéra Royal de Wallonie-Liége, Teatro del Giglio in Lucca and others, to Nabucco by Verdi conducted at Teatr Wielki in Poznàn, from Alcina by Händel conducted at Teatro Verdi in Trieste to Semiramide by Rossini conducted at Teatro of Pisa, Livorno; from Don Giovanni by Mozart conducted at Teatro Filarmonico in Verona and in other Theaters to Don Carlo by Verdi conducted at Teatro Politeama di Lecce, La Cecchina by Piccinni, Il Filosofo di campagna by Galuppi for the PiccoloFestival, besides unknown operas like Doña Flor by N. Van Westerhout conducted in Bari, Ifigenia in Tauride by Galuppi conducted in Venice, Il mondo della luna by Paisiello, conducted in Trieste, where he returned in 2015 with Gluck's Orfeo and Euridice.
+Gluck conducted at Opéra Royal de Wallonie-Liége, in Pisa and other Theaters, to Nabucco by Verdi conducted also at Teatr Wielki in Poznàn, from Alcina by Händel to Semiramide by Rossini and then Don Giovanni by Mozart, Don Carlo by Verdi, La Cecchina by Piccinni, Il Filosofo di campagna by Galuppi, in addition to unpublished works such as Doña Flor by N. Van Westerhout conducted in Bari, Ifigenia in Tauride by Galuppi conducted in Venice, Il mondo della luna by Paisiello, conducted in Trieste.

 An important chapter is that of chorality, which has always fascinated him and with which he maintained a constant bond, conducting prestigious ensembles such as the Estonian Philharmonic Chamber Choir, the Estonian National Male Choir, the World Youth Choir (in 2005 and 2016), the Italian Youth Choir (from 2003 to 2005), Le Choeur National des Jeunes (from 2014 to 2017 and winner of the Grand Prix of Tours in 2016), the Choir of the Theater of Poznàn, of the Teatro La Fenice in Venice and of other Theaters - in symphonic or opera productions - and collaborating in various projects on behalf of Feniarco, A Coeur joie, ECA-Europa Cantat, IFCM.